On this page

 GDP per capita

 New Zealanders aged between 18 and 30 can apply for a 12-month working holiday visa for Estonia.

 To apply, you can go to an Estonian embassy or consulate.

-- New Zealand is represented in Estonia by the New Zealand Embassy in Berlin
+- New Zealand is represented in Estonia by the New Zealand Embassy in Warsaw

-- Estonia is represented in New Zealand by an Ambassador in Estonia
+- Estonia is represented in New Zealand by an Ambassador in Australia

 New Zealand visits to Estonia

 - Hon Dr Megan Woods, Minister for Government Digital Services, October 2018

 - Hon Hekia Parata, Minister of Education, February 2016